raleel/mythras-srd/0002_Characters.md

 Passions are used to assist players and Games Masters in deepening the nature of the character, introducing plot hooks based on a character's desire or prejudices, and helping the player to understand who his character is, what drives him, and so on.

-A Passion can be for anything – a person, an organisation, an ideal, even an object.
+A Passion can be for anything – a person, an organization, an ideal, even an object.
 Passions are typically described by a verb such as: Desire, Despise, Destroy, Espouse, Fear, Flee, Foreswear, Hate, Love, Loyalty to, Protect, Repudiate, Respect, Seek, Subvert, Torment or Uphold.

 Passions are measured in the same way as skills; they are rated between 1 and 100 (or higher).
 A Passion can be improved in the same way as a skill, or it can be increased or decreased by the referee depending on circumstances.

 Beginning characters may start with up to three Passions, each based on two Characteristics, with a bonus of +40 to the first, +30 to the second and +20 to the third – the player deciding the order of importance.
-These can be tied to his culture, professionprofession, or personal foibles.
+These can be tied to his culture, profession, or personal foibles.
 For example, in a Sword & Sorcery campaign the character might take: Hate (Stygians), Distrust (Sorcerers), and Desire (Alcohol); whereas in a Dystopian Sci-Fi game the character might choose Loyalty (President), Destroy (Aliens)), and Uphold (the Law) instead.

 **Passion Table**